MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-default-label.md

 Use the SharePoint **Sensitivity** column to see the names of sensitivity labels applied to files.
 When the label has been applied by this features, the tooltip for the label name displays **This file has been automatically labeled**.
 However, this tooltip isn't exclusive to the default sensitivity label for a document library.
 It also displays when sensitivity labels are applied by using auto-labeling policies or as a result of a user's default label from sensitivity label policies.

-To specifically identify when the label was applied because of the library's default sensitivity label, use the **Applied sensitivity label file** auditing event from the [Sensitivity label activities](search-the-audit-log-in-security-and-compliance.md#sensitivity-label-activities) group.
+To specifically identify when the label was applied because of the library's default sensitivity label, use the [audit log in the compliance center](search-the-audit-log-in-security-and-compliance) and the **Applied sensitivity label file** auditing event from the **Sensitivity label activities** group.
 Then:

 1. Select an entry to view the details in a flyout pane.